dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/gsheets.md

 ### Refreshing selections

 Set your saved selections to automatically refresh every time you load the addon.
 You can do this by selecting **Refresh on Load** when creating the saved selection.
+When you access the addon and have saved selections that should refresh, you'll see "Loading..." in the cells that are refreshing.

-Public saved selections will refresh for anyone who edits the sheet, while private selections will only update for the user who created it.
+Public saved selections will refresh for anyone who edits the sheet while private selections will only update for the user who created it.

 :::tip What's the difference between saved queries and saved selections?

 - Saved selections are saved components that you can create only when using the Google Sheets application.
-- Saved queries, explained in the next section, are code-defined sections of data you create in your dbt project that you can easily access.
-You can use the results from a saved query to create a saved selection.
+- Saved queries, explained in the next section, are code-defined sections of data you create in your dbt project that you can easily access and use for building selections.
+You can also use the results from a saved query to create a saved selection.
 :::

 ## Using saved queries